 | Coventry Building Society | A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion. |

-The conveyancing solicitors that we work with handle Notting Hill lease extensions and help protect your position.
+The lawyers that we work with handle Notting Hill lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The lawyer we work with provide it.